Monday, May 06, 2019

 intended

-in which I
+place in which

-now call
+I now call home,

-on me.
-As
+is growing on me.

-home and
+As home and

 friend, I’d

-further say.
+further say,

-Like basal
+like basal

 cell carcin-